programminghoch10/weblauncher/README.md

 # weblauncher
-Weblauncher is a startscreen launcher which only has the purpose to display a website, made for kiosk purposes.
+Weblauncher is a startscreen launcher which displays a website, made for kiosk purposes.

 __The no root version is currently beeing developed!
 Do not expect it to work.__